-(For example, a post card found between the pages of Dussel’s diary, saying: “Lisieux, July 31, 1958.
-Today I renewed in the convent and basilica my slavery to Mary, my offering to Merciful Love.
-Lord, may I come to the Holy Land, may I be holy and a martyr.”)
+For example, see the above post card found between the pages of Dussel’s diary, where he writes:

+Lisieux, July 31, 1958.
+Today in the convent and basilica I renewed my servitude to Mary, my offering to Merciful Love.
+Lord, may I come to the Holy Land, may I be holy and a martyr.

-Those figures that became Dussel’s referents and role models, represented what Jacques Maritain called “the humanist saints.”
-This kind of humanism, said Maritain,
+Those figures who became Dussel’s referents and role models represented what Jacques Maritain called “the humanist saints.”
+This kind of humanism, claimed Maritain: